Bucknell-ECE/PortalBox-database/README.md

 Some hosting setups will only provide a single database user account with all permissions on a single schema.
 This is sufficient.
 You can however possibly increase security by creating a second user used by the Portal Boxes to connect to the Database with only SELECT, INSERT and CALL priveleges.
 The web interface requires SELECT, INSERT, and UPDATE priveleges.

 ## Installing
 The `schema` directory contains a script which drops the data form a specified database and creates the table stucture (schema) of the current up to date database.
-The `migration` directory contains scripts that will modify an existing Portal Box database updating it to the next version of the schema.
+The `migration` directory contains scripts that will modify an existing Portal Box database updating the schema from one version to the next.

 [WARNING] Using the script in `schema` will cause the loss of data if used on an existing Portal Box database by design.
 It is to be used with new databases and as a last resort recovery option only.